Amani2023/Stakoverflow-project/README.md

 * [Setup](#setup)

 ## General info
-This project is simple maven project using java language covered search test case in stackoverflow website
+This project is simple maven project using java language covered search test case in stackoverflow website.

 ## Technologies
 Project is created with: